 Soak the cake

 In a medium bowl, whisk all three milks together and pour slowly over the cooled cake.
 If the milk mixture pools in the center, use a spoon or spatula to pour over the edges of the cake.
-Cover with plastic wrap and refrigerate for at least 4 hours minimum but ideally overnight.
+Cover with plastic wrap and refrigerate overnight or if you're in a rush, at least 6 hours.
 The longer it chills, the softer it gets.

 12 ounces evaporated milk, 10 ounces condensed milk, 1/2 cup heavy cream, may substitute with half and half